March 24, 2022: Update on Welcoming You Back Inside

 Please be kind to our team – operating under these restrictions is difficult for us as well.

 We are taking these precautions to ensure we can stay open to help pets in need.
-Our team is so specialized and works so closely together that if we have a single COVID-19 exposure the full team will have to quarantine, closing the clinic for 2 weeks.
+Our team is so specialized and works so closely together that even a single COVID-19 exposure and quarantine can require us to cancel appointments and surgeries, and reduce our services.

 For the safety of our team and the community, we ask that you not come in to the clinic if:

 - You are experiencing symptoms of any contagious illness, especially fever, cough or respiratory difficulties

 - You are within the 14-day self-quarantine period following any travel outside of Canada,